University of Cincinnati Bearcat Bands: Performance style

-The marching band uses a Glide step when performing.
+The marching band uses the roll step and glide step when performing.
 The marching snare section uses Traditional Grip while playing.
 The Bearcat Marching Band is known for its contemporary approach to both music and drill design.
 Over 250 UC students come together to form the band's membership.
 This includes the all instrumentalists, the Bearcat Guard, Twirlers, and Drum Majors corps.